ucfopen/Materia-Docs/_administrators/ubuntu-apache-install-guide.md

 ## SSL CERTIFICATE

-If your network admin can provide production ready ssl certificates, use those.
+If your network admin can provide production-ready SSL certificates, use those.

 However, you may need to quickly create a temporary self-signed cert for the sake of testing.
 If so, create one with this command.